nhussaini/openweatherap/README.md

 ## Project Description

 Weather App is a Single Page Application(SPA) to show the current weather, the next few hours and seven days of a city.
-The weather data is fetched from [OpenWeather API](https://openweathermap.org/).
+The weather data is fetched from [OpenWeatherMap API](https://openweathermap.org/).

 ## Final Product